Jayden Oosterwolde

-Jayden Oosterwolde (born 26 April 2001) is a Dutch professional footballer who plays as a defender for Turkish Süper Lig club Fenerbahçe.
+Jayden Quinn Oosterwolde (born 26 April 2001) is a Dutch professional footballer who plays as a left-back or centre-back for Süper Lig club Fenerbahçe.

 Club career

+Early career

+Oosterwolde began his career with local club ZAC before moving to the Twente youth academy in 2012.

 Twente

-Born in Zwolle, Oosterwolde began his career with local club ZAC before moving to the FC Twente youth academy in 2012.
-In June 2020, he signed his first contract with the FC Twente/Heracles Academy, the shared U21 side of the two clubs, after emerging from the Twente football academy.
-He was supposed to be part of the U21 football team in the 2020–21 season, but after trials at both Heracles and FC Twente, both clubs wanted to sign him.
+In June 2020, he signed his first contract with the Twente/Heracles Academy, the shared U21 side of the two clubs, after emerging from the Twente football academy.
+He was supposed to be part of the U21 football team in the 2020–21 season, but after trials at both Heracles and Twente, both clubs wanted to sign him.
 He eventually chose Twente, where he signed a three-year contract in July 2020 and joined their first team.

 On 12 September 2020, he made his professional debut as a starter in a home match against Fortuna Sittard.
 He provided the assist from which Queensy Menig scored the 1–0 goal as Twente won 2–0.